osrf/uctf/doc/run_example/readme.md

 All vehicles have the same shape in this application despite one of them being a quadcopter.

 ### Start example controller

+**TODO this needs to be replaced with the instructions to start the greedy shooter**

 The two scripts `control_team_blue` and `control_team_gold` implement a simple behavior using the ROS topics and services provided by each vehicle.
 Each vehicle publishing state information is automatically being armed and then flies a short mission which consists of a takeoff command and two waypoints in the middle of the game cube.